 GB: I consider tobacco to be a warming aroma.

-GB: It’s warm feeling; it’s where the sensual part gets filled in.
+GB: It’s a warm feeling; it’s where the sensual part gets filled in.

 TG: Say more about that.